How blockchain companies will disrupt the Real Estate industry in 2018

 Averspace already has video testimonials from satisfied clients.
-The platform also has an easy to use mobile app.
-Averspace founders also have another project, Real Estate Doc – cloud-based enterprise software that offers the document management, digital signing, payments, and analytics tools for real estate companies.
+The platform also has an easy-to-use mobile app.
+Averspace founders also have another project, Real Estate Doc – cloud-based enterprise software that offers document management, digital signing, payments, and analytics tools for real estate companies.

 Money raised: $1,500,000 as of 2017